Jackiecrazy/WarDance/README.txt

 Armor Stats:
 - Amor can have different attributes that slightly modify the aforementioned mechanics.
 The overall change on feel in gameplay will be outlined below:
-- light armor increases posture regeneration speed/reduces cooldown, so you must manage your own fracture and run away frequently, but can easily come back to continue harassing your enemies.
-They have an "evasion" stat that negates damage once in a long while to help them survive.
+- light armor increases posture regeneration speed, so you must manage your own fracture and run away frequently, but can easily come back to continue harassing your enemies.
+They also have better stealth ratings and often conduct spirit well.
-- medium armor increases posture healed (distinct from regeneration speed), which encourages using in-combat recovery and certain reckless tactics like suplex.
-They also have some evasion to facilitate taking a few hits.
+- medium armor increases max posture, which encourages using in-combat recovery and certain reckless tactics like suplex.
+They also have a deflection rating to facilitate taking a few hits, but low magical conductivity.
-- heavy armor greatly increases max posture and fracture marks, which allows you to tank.
+- heavy armor greatly increases fracture marks, which allows you to tank.
 Though you have a higher initial pool of not dying, your relative ability to recover it is poor, so you must seek to overpower your opponents before the "fatigue" kicks in.
-- magical items trade posture stats for magical stats: robes add significant quantities of regen and
-- physical items trade posture stats for
-- mobility items trade all stats for some extra stealth
+- To slightly counteract mixing and matching, each piece of heavy armor grants up to 0.75 fracture so you need 2 to hit the first breakpoint.

 Dual wielding: weapons in the offhand can be swung.
 - Bows and the like will function as per normal.